geekinc/common-document-generation-service/README.md

-# serverless-saas-api
+# Common Document Generation Service

-This is a serverless API for a SaaS application.
+This is a flexible serverless API to generate documents based on data and templates.
 It is built using the Serverless Framework.

 ## Getting Started